radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 # Overview of issues with RADIUS

-There are a number of issues with RADIUS.
-For one, RADIUS sends most information "in the clear", with obvious privacy implications.
+There are a large number of issues with RADIUS.
+The most serious is that RADIUS sends most information "in the clear", with obvious privacy implications.

 Further, MD5 has been broken for over a decade, as summarized in {{RFC6151}}.
-No protocol should be using MD5 for anything.
+For traffic sent across the Internet, no protocol should depend on MD5 for security.
 Even if MD5 was not broken, computers have gotten substantially faster in the past thirty years.
 This speed increase makes it possible for the average hobbyist to perform brute-force attacks to crack even seemingly complex shared secrets.

 We address each of these issues in detail below.

 ## Information is sent in Clear Text

 Other than a few attributes such as User-Password, all RADIUS traffic is sent "in the clear".
-The resulting traffic has a large number of privacy issues.
+The resulting data exposure has a large number of privacy issues.
 We refer to {{RFC6973}}, and specifically to Section 5 of that document for detailed discussion.
-RADIUS is vulnerable to all of the issues raised by {{RFC6973}}.
+RADIUS/UDP and RADIUS/TCP are vulnerable to all of the issues raised by {{RFC6973}}.

 There are clear privacy and security information with sending user identifiers, and user locations {{RFC5580}} in clear-text across the Internet.
 As such, the use of clear-text protocols across insecure networks is no longer acceptable.